P403n1x87/austin-tui/README.md

 > [linked](https://pip.pypa.io/en/latest/user_guide/#installing-from-wheels)
 > page.

+## Thread navigation

+Profiling data is processed on a per-thread basis.
+The total number of threads (across all processes, if sampling child processes) is displayed in the top-right corner of the TUI.
+To navigate to a different thread, use the
+<kbd>&larr;</kbd> and <kbd>&rarr;</kbd> arrows.
+The PID and TID of the currently
+selected thread will appear in the middle of the top bar in the TUI.

 ## Full mode

 By default, Austin TUI shows you statistics of the last seen stack for each